Working with Lace

-We compiled some tips for you - so get working!
+We compiled some tips for you to get you going!

 First of all, we recommend you wash the lace textiles before any further processing or at least before first wear.
-During the dyeing process the laces are washed, so there should be now shrinkage if you keep to the washing instructions.
+During the dyeing process the laces are washed, so there should be no shrinkage if you keep to the washing instructions.
 Still, all articles go through a few more hands before you receive them, so wash before wear.